saleor/macaw-ui/.changeset/silent-spies-laugh.md

 "@saleor/macaw-ui": patch
 ---

-You can now see start and end addorment in select input options
+You can now see start and end adornment in select input options